DovahZul/RSSC/README.md

 ![Client main view](/screenshots/screenshot_client_main.png)

-Server can execute single-line commands directly from inner schedule. command has such properties as:
+Server can execute single-line commands directly from inner schedule.
+Command has next properties:
 * active - enables or disables command;
-* timestamp properties - time values when command will be executed.
+* timestamp properties - time values when command will be executed;
-    + Possible time properties:
+    + possible time properties:
       * second (1-60 or -1 as ignore property)
       * minute (1-60 or -1 as ignore property)
       * hour (1-60 or -1 as ignore property)
       * day (1-31 or -1 as ignore property) - day of current month according to local system date
       * month (1-12 or -1 as ignore property)

-For example, "notify-send hello bash!" will be executed every 10, 20, 30, 40, 50, 60 second, i.e. every 10 seconds infinitely while server runs.
+For example, "notify-send hello bash" will be executed every 10, 20, 30, 40, 50, 60 second, i.e. every 10 seconds infinitely while server runs.
+To add and save new command to the task, use "New command", then "Apply command changes" and "Save to server".